-If you have been to Friday Harbor, you have probably noticed this medium sized bay immediately north of the boat basin (few hundred feet).
+If you have been to Friday Harbor, you have probably noticed a medium-sized cove immediately north of the boat basin

 Chances are there was a dozen or so boats anchored.
 This bay is reasonably deep from thirty feet in the front to six feet in the back and with good holding.
 It is close enough that you can easily paddle, row or motor over to the dinghy dock under the main gangway.
 If you happen to be in town for the fourth of July you will have a front row seat for the fireworks display launched from a barge directly in front of you.